-- 30 credits of Law with 2 Arts subjects (or Critical Skills)
+30 credits of Law with 2 Bachelor of Arts subjects which may include Critical Skills.
+See BA subject groups table.

-- Continue in 2nd and 3rd year with at least 30 credits of Law and 30 credits of your chosen subject from 1st year (excluding Critical Skills).
-A Major in Law is possible from 2nd year.
+- Continue in 2nd and 3rd year with at least 30 credits of Law and 30 credits of your chosen subject from 1st year (excluding Critical Skills)

-- You may apply to complete a work placement year, or a study abroad year, after 2nd year, and graduate after 4 years
+- You may apply to complete a work placement year, or a study abroad year, after 2nd year, and graduate after 4 years.
+Students who successfully complete the 1st year of the programme have the option of transferring into the 2nd year of the LLB programme.
+The University will support you in the search for a placement job; however, the process is competitive.

 |Subject||Required||Ordinary Level Grade||Higher Level Grade|